Tokai University Hospital

 Main target diseases

-In addition to classic collagen diseases such as rheumatoid arthritis, systemic lupus erythematosus, polymyositis/dermatomyositis, systemic sclerosis, and vasculitis, these also include collagen diseases and related diseases such as Sjogren's syndrome, mixed connective tissue disease, adult Still's disease, antiphospholipid syndrome, Behcet's disease, and other autoimmune diseases (idiopathic thrombocytopenic purpura, autoimmune hemolytic anemia).
+Our remit includes the classic collagen vascular diseases—rheumatoid arthritis, systemic lupus erythematosus, polymyositis/dermatomyositis, systemic sclerosis, and vasculitis—as well as related conditions such as Sjögren’s syndrome, mixed connective tissue disease, adult-onset Still’s disease, antiphospholipid syndrome, Behçet’s disease, and other autoimmune diseases (e.g., idiopathic thrombocytopenic purpura, autoimmune hemolytic anemia).

 Main medical achievements